aybabtme/dskvs/README.md

 the RAM of a single host, `dskvs` is the right thing for you.

 ## Status
+Holds within 952 lines of Go code, tested by an extra 1k lines.

 This project is not yet ready for anybody's usage, it is still under development and has not been extensively tested.

 ## At a glance